-A Token of Safe Sex from Condomerie
+A Token from the Condomerie

 This specialty condom center claims to be the first specialized condom shop, dating back to when it was first established in the 1980s.
 Located in the Red Light District, this unique store indulges serious customization in condoms.
 Like…almost too many…

 From different sizes to colors, shapes, and texture, they have it all.
 Being safe is one thing, making it enjoyable and memorable is another, and the…er…unique…products here achieve just that.
 Get the one that attracts you the most and, while it wouldn’t be a reusable souvenir, it would surely make the intimate moment you have with them memorable.